ulasawczuk/Computer-Networks-tres/README.md

 "OPEN PORTS:
 4047 4048 4059 4066 ".
 Next we can use the puzzle solver to solve the ports instructions.
 Type and run "sudo ./puzzlesolver <IP address> <port1> <port2> <port3> <port4>", where the ports are the open ports returned by the scanner.
 Sudo is needed for a creation of a raw socket in the code.
 This will return solved ports separated by "-------------------" line.
 With each port we show the response from the port (starting with first puzzle) and the message we are sending it.

+If the final response results in error, pleasu run the code again as fetching a response with secret port or secret phrase might have failed.